 - You can also add in some additional nuts, dried fruit or even banana slices.

 - If you have special dietary restrictions, then this cake can likely be adapted.
 For example, if you’re vegan then feel free to try this recipe using flax eggs.
-I haven’t tried it (yet) myself – so I’ll update this space when I do – however, you can mix 2 tbsp flaxseed meal with 5 tbsp water and leave to thicken for about 5 minutes.
+I haven’t tried it (yet) myself – so I’ll update this space when I do – however, you can mix 2 tablespoon flaxseed meal with 5 tablespoon water and leave to thicken for about 5 minutes.